tornupnegatives/GlitchBot/README.md

 ## Warning

 This script was created just for fun, and has not been extensively tested for performance or security risks.
+I am also by no means a Python expert...
 Use at your own discretion!